kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Request customer authentication
 ```

+The guardrail determines:

+* Whether the action is allowed
+* Risk level
+* Policy action
+* Reason for the decision

 ---

-## High-Value Transaction Protection
+# 💰 High-Value Transaction Protection

+The system includes a safety rule for high-value simulated transactions.

-If the simulated payment amount is greater than:
+If the payment amount is greater than:

 ```text
 ₹10,000
 ```

-the system blocks automatic recovery and requires manual review.

-Example:
+automatic simulated recovery is blocked.

+The system returns:

 ```text
 Risk Level: